cloudinary/media-editing-java/README.md

 ```

 ### Cache warmup
-Example of how perform cache warmup:
+Example of how to perform a cache warmup:
 ```java
     CacheWarmupRequestPayload cacheWarmupRequestPayload = new CacheWarmupRequestPayload();
     cacheWarmupRequestPayload.setUrl("<your url>");